bhoward/focsipedia/docs/ds/recurrence.md

 \frac{T_1}{p}\leq T_p\leq\frac{T_1}{p} + T_\infty.
 $$

-## Recurrences for loops and recursive functions
+## Recurrences for Loops and Recursive Functions

 If we have a program that takes some input and computes a result, we may calculate an estimate of the running time of that program.
 We will proceed by performing a **structural induction** on the program code; we will not be doing this formally, but the idea is that our base cases will be the simple statements, such as performing arithmetic and binding values to variables&mdash;these will be assumed to take constant time.
 The inductive cases will be the compound statements, such as conditionals (`if`), loops (`for` and `while`), and function calls&mdash;the times for these will be calculated from the times of their components.

-Here is an example in pseudocode:
+Here is an example in pseudocode that shows most of the cases:
 ```
 function a(n):
   var s = 0                // a1